-Electronic service of documents to members at the Registered Email Address of India(RBI) approve electronic payment modes, such as ECS[LECS(Local ECS)/RECS (Regional ECS) / NECS (National ECS)], NEFT and other to pay members in cash.
+• Electronic service of documents to members at the Registered Email Address

+SEBI, through its Circular No. CIR/MRD/ DP/10/2013, dated March 21, 2013, has mandated the Companies to use Reserve Bank of India(RBI) approve electronic payment modes, such as ECS[LECS(Local ECS)/RECS (Regional ECS) / NECS (National ECS)], NEFT and other to pay members in cash.